Golfnet.ie

 Ulster Scratch Cups

 Ulster's scratch cup circuit includes events at Royal Portrush, Portstewart, Royal County Down, and Donegal Golf Club.
 These 36-hole strokeplay competitions attract Ulster's best amateurs plus visitors from across Ireland.
+Royal Portrush Scratch Cups: the Mabel Harrison Scratch Cup (Valley Course, women's event) and Zara Bolton Scratch Cup (Dunluce Course, women's event) are among Ireland's most prestigious women's amateur competitions.
+Donegal Scratch Cup: annual event at Donegal Golf Club, attracting strong fields to the northwest coast.
+See the Irish golf tournaments calendar.

 Cross-Border Golf — Ulster's Unique Structure